Canon 5D Mark III vs Nikon D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark III does not offer wifi capability.
+In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark III and the D7200 have been discontinued, but can regularly be found used on eBay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark III or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.